The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. How much income can I receive and still be eligible for Medicaid?

-A. Income is money that you get from working, or money that someone gives you, or checks that you receive, such as a Social Security check, unemployment benefits, child support, retirement benefits or sick pay.
+A. Income is money that you get from working, or money that someone gives you, or checks that you receive, such as a Social Security check, or unemployment benefits.
 Whether your income level qualifies you or your family for Medicaid depends on the size of your family and the Medicaid program for which you are applying.

 Income limits are set each year by the federal government to define the Federal Poverty Level (FPL)for different family sizes.
-In general, if your household income is at or below the current 100 percent FPL for your household size, your family is likely to be eligible for Medicaid.
-Children from age one to five can qualify for Medicaid benefits when household income is at or below 133 percent of the FPL.
-Children under age 19 who live in families with incomes at or below the 185 percent of FPL are eligible for low cost health insurance under the Right from the Start Medicaid (RSM) program.
-Pregnant women and infants under age one qualifies for Medicaid with family income at or below the 200 percent of FPL, and pregnant women count as two (or more) family members.
+In general, if your household income is at or below the current 133 percent FPL for your household size, your family is likely to be eligible for Medicaid.
+Children from ages 1 to 5 can qualify for Medicaid benefits when household income is at or below 149 percent of the FPL.
+Children under age 19 who live in families with incomes at or below the 205 percent of FPL are eligible for low cost health insurance under the Right from the Start Medicaid (RSM) program.
+Pregnant women and infants under age one qualifies for Medicaid with family income at or below the 220 percent of FPL, and pregnant women count as two (or more) family members.

 See our tables of income limits for applying for Georgia Medicaid programs to find out where your family income is, in relation to these income benchmarks.